stephanietygna/driver-behavior-monetization/README.md

-# driver-behavior-monetization
+# DriverScoreChain

-Driver behavior assessment and blockchain-based monetization using telematics metrics and Hyperledger Fabric.
+DriverScoreChain is a blockchain-based driver behavior assessment and monetization system developed using Hyperledger Fabric.

+Repository: driver-behavior-monetization